jetify-com/devbox/plugins/README.md

 #### `version` *string*

 The version of your plugin.
-You should kstart your version at 0.0.1 and bump it whenever you merge an update to the plugin.
+You should start your version at 0.0.1 and bump it whenever you merge an update to the plugin.

 #### `match` *string*

 A regex expression that is used to identify when the plugin will be activated.
 Devbox will activate your plugin when a package installed with `devbox add` matches this regular expression.

-The regex you provide should match a plugin name in the `nixpkgs` repository.
-You can look up packages at `search.nixos.org`
+The regex you provide should match a package name.
+You can look up packages at `nixhub.io`

 #### `readme` *string*